- Supplemental Nutrition Assistance Program (SNAP)

 Households approved for SNAP are assigned a certification period.
 The certification period is the length of time you will receive benefits.
 In some cases, a certification period may end early if there is a change in circumstances that makes the household ineligible (e.g. receiving an increase in earned or unearned income).

-SNAP households in which all members are elderly and/or disabled will receive a 24-month certification period if there is no earned income or a 12-month certification period if the household has earned income.
+SNAP households in which all members are elderly and/or disabled will receive a 36-month certification period if there is no earned income or a 12-month certification period if the household has earned income.
+SNAP households in which all members are elderly and/or disabled are exempt from the Mid-Certification process.